-You may have the equipment on farm to carry out a count yourself, or you may want to keep things simple and use a service where you send off your sample and get the results back.
-The advantage of carrying out your own tests is that results are instant.
-In addition, you have the flexibility to carry out more tests.
-This might mean you test more often, or you may choose to carry out tests on particular groups of animals - for example, you might test animals in different age groups or animals with different body condition to see if some groups are carrying a higher worm burden than others.
-The down side of carrying out the test yourself is the time it takes to do it; the time required to learn how to interpret the results; and also the initial cost of the equipment - microscope, counting slide, flotation solution, and so on.
+You may have the equipment on farm to carry out a count yourself, or you can send off your sample for analysis.
+Carrying out your own tests gives instant results and the flexibility to carry out more tests.
+You might therefore test more often, or choose to test particular groups of animals - for example, you might test animals in different age groups or animals with different body condition to see if some groups are carrying a higher worm burden than others.